 Fire risk assessors can also undertake training in dealing with particular building materials, such as asbestos, or in dealing with complex building or residential buildings which require a more complex assessment and evacuation plan to be developed.

-Fire risk assessors can aim towards gaining recognition on the Nationally Accredited Fire Risk Assessors Register (NAFRAR) as part of the IFE.
+Fire risk assessors can aim towards gaining recognition on the IFE's Tiered Fire Risk Assessors Register (TFRAR).

 Once you've gained experience as a fire risk assessor, you could progress to the role of a senior consultant or a manager.
 You could also progress into a fire engineer role, but would need to take further qualifications to do so.